4-Butylresorcinol

 4-Butylresorcinol, sometimes called 4-n-butylresorcinol, is a chemical used to treat hyperpigmentation of the epidermis.
 Hyperpigmentation is believed to be related to the enzyme tyrosinase which produces melanin.
-Among several chemicals known to inhibit tyrosinase production, such as hydroquinone, arbutin, and kojic acid, 4-butylresorcinol has been found to be the most powerful inhibitor by a wide margin.
+Among several chemicals known to inhibit tyrosinase production, such as hydroquinone, arbutin, and kojic acid, 4-butylresorcinol has been found to be the most powerful inhibitor by IC50, but the mode of inhibition is reversible.
 4-Butylresorcinol can be used in the synthesis of tetrahydrocannabutol.